sara-nl/clouddocs/surfcursus-part-B-2015-Oct-15.markdown

 # SURFcursus - part B

-This is part one of the Tutorial [SURFcursus - 15 Oct 2015](surfcursus-2015-Oct-15).
+This is part two of the Tutorial [SURFcursus - 15 Oct 2015](surfcursus-2015-Oct-15).
 **If you have not completed (and understood)** [SURFcursus - part A](surfcursus-part-A-2015-Oct-15), please do so first.

 * [Hands-on part B](#hands-on) <br>